imSaiPavan27/Excel-Sales-Analytics/README.md

      **3.** Create Profit and Loss (P&L) reports by [Quarters](https://github.com/imSaiPavan27/Excel-Sales-Analytics/blob/main/P%26L_Reports/P%26L%20Statement%20By%20Quarters-%20Sub_Zone.pdf) W.r.t subzone in Gross Margin % Criteria

+### NOTE : A **fiscal year** is used in government accounting, which differs by country, as well as budgeting.
+Businesses and other organizations also utilize it for financial reporting.

 ## Finance Analytics Overview